ClemencioMoralesTW/solid-oop-principles/src/main/java/interface_segregation/README.md

 * If you're breaking this, you may also be breaking SRP.

 ## Exercise
 You are given an "Animal" interface, which is implemented by a lot of different classes.
 Your goal is to refactor it, respecting the interface segregation principle.
+Remember TDD!